 Atlases MNI space

-In the last decade, an alternative to Talairach space has been widely adopted in the brain mapping field, the so-called MNI space.
+In the last two decades, an alternative to Talairach space has been widely adopted in the brain mapping field, the so-called MNI space.
 This latter space has evolved through various phases.

 MNI305 T1 atlas